raunakbhojwani/Dartmouth-Pathfinder/README.md

-# Atari Pong in Python
+# Dartmouth Pathfinder in Python
 ### Implemented by Raunak Bhojwani
 ##### October 2014